Manaslu Circuit Trek - 12 Days

 Communication on Manaslu Circuit Trek

-Communication facilities in the Manaslu Circuit Trek are of good standard.
-The teahouse provides telephone service for calling purposes to your nearer and dearer, but you have to pay some more penny.
-Mobile cellular works through a network provided by NTC at most of the places with Wi-Fi internet available at several points.
+Communication facilities in the Manaslu Circuit Trek are of a good standard.
+The teahouse provides telephone service for calling purposes to your near and dears, but you have to pay a few more pennies.
+Mobile cellular works through a network provided by NTC in most places, with Wi-Fi internet available at several points.

 Preparation for Manaslu Circuit Trek

-• Altitude Acclimatization Planning: If possible, undertake both shorter and higher altitude hiking prior to your trek, to get your breathing and body acclimatize, and help reduce your chances of altitude sickness.
+• Altitude Acclimatization Planning: If possible, undertake both shorter and higher altitude hiking prior to your trek, to get your breathing and body acclimatized, and help reduce your chances of altitude sickness.

 • Pack Appropriate Trekking Equipment: A layer system of clothing, a warm sleeping bag, a down jacket, trekking boots, trekking poles, a headlamp, gloves, sunglasses, and a good backpack should suffice in preparation for your upcoming trip.